Save to My DOJO

 - Reduced total cost of ownership (TCO) – With simplified management, enhanced security, and easy service delivery, using vSAN for the underlying storage of your virtual environment provides a great way to reduce the TCO of your virtualized environment

-The requirements for VMware vSAN are fairly straightforward.
+The VMware vSAN 7 requirements are fairly straightforward.

 - VMware vCenter Server – vCenter is required to “turn on” the vSAN feature at the cluster-level

-- vSAN licensing – vSAN is a separate license on top of vSphere licensing for vCenter and ESXi
+- VMware vSAN License – vSAN is a separate license on top of vSphere licensing for vCenter and ESXi

 - Use VMware vSAN certified hardware – While not a strict requirement, using VMware vSAN certified hardware helps to minimize any potential issues running vSAN.
 Dell EMC VxRail is an example of an HCI platform that can provide a turnkey solution to vSAN service delivery.